Some overlooked elements of EAB management and some common misconceptions

-1) In Lincoln and other cities affected by EAB, the insect has been active for several years before it is detected!
-Dissection of the first infected trees typically reveals EAB larvae tunneling in several annular rings (growth rings).
+1) In Lincoln and other cities affected by EAB, the insect was active for several years before it is detected!
+Dissection of the first infected trees revealed EAB larvae tunneling in several annular rings (growth rings).
 The insidiousness of this insect necessitates treatment of trees BEFORE damage is detected.
-We now know that the best time to start protecting healthy, high value ash trees with professional techniques in Lincoln was by Spring 2017.
+We now know that the latest time to start protecting healthy and enjoy the highest rates of success with professional techniques in Lincoln was by Spring 2018.

 2) It takes TIME for insecticide treatments to circulate throughout the tree.
 If you wait till you have damage, it is TOO LATE to get the best results using the most economical, least invasive treatments, particularly if the decision to treat is made outside the springtime application window when the tree conducts insecticides most readily.

-If you are among the several percent of Lincolnites who have a valuble ash tree, the information on this site is for YOU, and the impracticality of a municipality endeavoring to protect ALL ash trees for the duration of the threat should not be construed as a suggestion that you should eschew treatment of your high value ash tree.
-News stories about EAB in Lincoln have thus far served to muddle the distinction between all ash trees on public property vs single high value homeowner trees.
-A focus upon who doesn’t need to be concerned about EAB and which trees are not worthy of treatment displaces a dialogue about the best EAB management practices, resulting in misdirection and inaction among homeowners in these critical, early years of the threat.
-An opportunity to act in advance will lapse when the unprotected majority of ash trees are infected, and our predicament is passed on to neighboring communities.
+If you are among the several percent of Lincolnites who have a valuable ash tree, the information on this site is for YOU, and the impracticality of a municipality endeavoring to protect ALL ash trees for the duration of the threat should not be construed as a suggestion that you should eschew treatment of your high value ash tree.

 4) While it is true that chemicals used to control EAB are toxic to bees and butterflies, pollinating insects are not exposed to lawfully applied, professional-use insecticides labelled for EAB.
 It would not be an acceptable trade-off to protect your ash tree if it meant compromising the bee and butterfly populations of Lincoln!
 Click here for my analysis of this topic and my attitudes about pesticides and the planet in general, and click here for additional reading on the web regarding the misconception.